rajath-dev/rajath-dev/README.md

 Hey!
-I'm Rajath Acharya, currently working as a front web developer.I use React, Gatsby, Typescript in the company.
+I'm Rajath Acharya, currently working as a front end web developer.Technologies I use the most are React, Gatsby, Typescript.

 I'm interested in learning and implementing new technologies especially related to backend development.